Man Group ends run of client exits with $700 million net inflow

 LONDON Hedge fund firm Man Group (EMG.L) ended two years of client withdrawals with a surprise inflow of new money in the third quarter, helped by strong performance from its stock-picking GLG unit as equity markets rallied this year.

-But the former FTSE 100 firm, whose clients have drawn down cash for the previous eight consecutive quarters, remained cautious in its outlook for asset flows due to "continued uncertainty in the macro-economic environment", CEO Manny Roman said.
+But the former FTSE 100 firm, which has seen clients withdraw cash for the previous eight consecutive quarters, remained cautious in its outlook for asset flows due to "continued uncertainty in the macro-economic environment", CEO Manny Roman said.

-The firm, one of the world's biggest hedge fund managers, reported net inflows of $700 million (435 million pounds) during the three months to end-September, lifting total assets to $52.5 billion.
+The firm reported net inflows of $700 million (437 million pounds) during the three months to end-September, lifting total assets to $52.5 billion.

-Roman said the inflows were driven by large allocations from institutional investors into relatively low margin funds.

-Clients, particularly Asian retail investors, continued to pull money out of $10.2 billion flagship computer-driven fund AHL, which is down 8.5 percent in performance terms in the first nine months of the year.
+However, investors continued to pull money out of flagship computer-driven fund AHL, which lost 6.6 percent in performance terms during the third quarter.

-RBC Capital Markets analyst Peter Lenardos said Thursday's statement was "a step in the right direction" but added there is "a very long way to go".

-"Our negative stance on Man Group is unchanged.
-We believe the net inflow was a one-off driven by flows from price-sensitive customers into lower-margin products."

 Analysts at Numis were less than satisfied with the bounce in net inflows.